 As an under-graduate, I was taught about learned behaviour.
-At that time, it all felt rather pre-determined; behaviour changes were hard to win, or rather relentless – even for Pavlov’s dogs and Skinner’s rats and pidgeons!
+At that time, it all felt rather pre-determined; behaviour changes were hard to win – even for Pavlov’s dogs and Skinner’s rats and pigeons!
+Little was said about the impact of our own mood on our ability to learn and absorb new things.

-Later I learned about the Positive Psychology movement, led by Martin Seligman and breathed a sign of relief.
-This material casts light on how we use learning processes to absorb and exploit knowledge; to make a difference in our lives, and can go on doing that.
+Later I learned about the Positive Psychology movement, led by Martin Seligman and that helped create a change.
+His material casts light on how we use learning processes to absorb and exploit knowledge; to make a difference in our lives and go on doing that.

 In due time, I learned about neuro-plasticity.
 What’s that, I hear you ask.